Rom4ik617/test_app_6/README.md

-1. Complete Ruby on Rails Developer
+1. Test repo on the complete Ruby on Rails Developer course